| ISSN 1392–6144 Animal Husbandry: Scientific Articles. 2010. 56. P. 4-11

 high BaP content at the level of 4.05 μg kg-1 was found in breakfast ham.

-The analysis of smoked fish products showed that the level of BaP in traditionally
+The analysis of smoked fish products showed that the level of BaP in

 smoked fish products is higher in comparison with industrially smoked fish